valflrt/fractal_rndr/README.md

 ./fractal_renderer path/to/param_file.json path/to/output_image.png
 ```

+> [!NOTE]
+> Supported image formats are png and jpg (extension used to guess image format)

-alternatively, if you have rust installed and downloaded this repository:
+Alternatively, if you have rust installed and downloaded this repository:

 ```
 cargo run -r -- fractal.json fractal.png
 ```

-> [!NOTE]
-> Supported image formats are png and jpg (extension used to guess image format)

 # Preset renders